jhobbs/mathnotes/ode/chapter 03 - problems leading to first order equations/lesson 13 - geometric problems.md

 The tangent line in the problem will have a slope given by $y'$ - the derivative of the curve.
 We can use that, along with the other requirements in the problem, to setup and solve a differental equation relating $y'$ to $y$ and $x$.
 This gives an equation that defines the function $y(x)$, and shows that any family of curves that meet the requirements of the problem will satisfy that equation.

 ### Proof of Sufficiency
-To show that the family of curves found will satisfy our requirements, we can pick a point $P(x_0, y_0)$ on the curve, then find the derivative of the function at that point which gives the slope of the tangent line at the point.
+To show that the family of curves found will satisfy our requirements, we can pick a point $P(x_0, y_0)$ on the curve, then find the derivative of the function at that point (first find/isolate $y_0$ at that point, then differentiate both sides with respect to $x$) which gives the slope of the tangent line at the point.
 We can then reason further to show that the tangent line meets whatever requirements the problem set forth to show that family of curves satisfies the requirements of the problem.